 The members’ lack of individuation makes it impossible for them to think clearly and discern finely the full facts of a situation.
 The members often are unable to maintain “whole object relationships,” in which the “good” and “bad” aspects of the teacher can be openly discussed and integrated (in other words – they see the teacher as only good despite the evidence to contrary, which tends to be denied on the spot).
 In the end, the integrity of the community becomes sacrificed through this process of splitting and denial.”
 (Mann)

-The future lies in us taking responsibility
+The future lies in followers taking responsibility

 Jack Kornfield writes about being responsible for ourselves.